PositiveSumData/NationalOralHealthDataPortal/Data/CMS416/README.md

 ## Orientation & Stewardship

 States annually submit children’s Medicaid and CHIP utilization data to the Centers for Medicare and Medicaid Services (CMS).
-The submission forms are called 'CMS 416 reports,' and the collective dataset has become knowns as CMS416.
+The submission forms are called 'CMS 416 reports,' and the collective dataset has become knowns as ‘CMS 416’.
 The annual collections are made available on the CMS 'EPSDT' [website](https://www.medicaid.gov/medicaid/benefits/early-and-periodic-screening-diagnostic-and-treatment/index.html).
 The data are presented as spreadsheets.
 Data are periodically revised over time as states update their submissions or catch up to the submission process.

 #### Data Use